ppetrovtv/pine_script_docs/source/annotations/Alert_conditions.rst

 dialog box.
 Please note that the ``alertcondition`` **does NOT start alerts programmatically**;
 it only gives you the opportunity to create an alert from it in the *Create Alert* dialog box.
 Alerts must always be created manually.
-Also, an alert created with a custom ``alertcondition`` in Pine code does not display anything on a chart.
+An alert created from an ``alertcondition`` in the script's code does not display anything on the chart, except the message when it triggers.

 To create an alert based on an ``alertcondition``, one should apply a Pine study containing at least one ``alertcondition`` call to the current chart, open the *Create Alert*